 The average yearly income of a single adult living in New Mexico is $64,905 and the estimated state income tax is $6.222.

 Most Expensive New Mexican Cities to Live in

 - Santa Fe

 Why is disability insurance important to have in New Mexico?

 As shown by the above cost of living study, a steady income is required to live comfortably and worry-free.
 Whether you work full-time or as a freelancer, getting disability insurance is the first step towards financial stability.

 What would happen if you found yourself unable to earn a paycheck because you were too ill or injured to work?
 According to a recent survey conducted by the personal financial website Bankrate, more than half of Americans (51%) have less than three months' worth of emergency funds.

 Medical bills are reported to be the number one cause of U.S. bankruptcies.
 One study has claimed that 62.1% of bankruptcies were caused by medical issues.
 Other studies show that over 2 million people are adversely affected by their medical expenses.

 If medical bills start piling up, you’ll no longer be able to support your lifestyle in other areas as well, especially if your income is on hold.
 You might find yourself unable to pay for utilities and rent, and that eventually could lead to foreclosure.
 Half of the foreclosures on conventional mortgages in New Mexico are caused by the disability of one of the homeowners.
-In fact, the foreclosure rate in New Mexico is 0.57%.
+In fact, the foreclosure rate in New Mexico is one in every 7,237 homes.